EsteveM/chat-room-project/README.md

 ![package](/ScreenShots/package.png)
 which creates the *jar* file at *target/chatroom-starter-0.0.1-SNAPSHOT.jar* file:
 ![jarfile](/ScreenShots/jarfile.png)
-Now, you can execute the *jar* file on your terminal shell window.
+Now, you can execute the *jar* file on your terminal shell window by typing `java -jar chatroom-starter-0.0.1-SNAPSHOT.jar`.
 Please, cd to the *target* directory first:
 ![executejar](/ScreenShots/executejar.png)
 * Finally, the application can be manually tested at *http://localhost:8080/*:
     * The user is initially shown the login page: